 Increasing understanding of the mind-body connection has led to the development of effective medical treatments for a variety of mental health problems that have a biological component.
 Student Health Services provides psychiatric care for enrolled UNCG

-Students who utilize the SHS Psychiatric Clinic (not to be confused with the Counseling Center) will be charged $25.00/20 minutes with one 20 minute session as the minimum charge.
-Our psychiatrists offer psychiatric evaluations, medication evaluations, and on-going medication management.
+Our Psychiatric Nurse Practitioner offers psychiatric evaluations, medication evaluations, and on-going medication management.
 Medication management can include treatment for depression, anxiety, difficulty sleeping and more.
 While psychiatrists are able to provide on-going medication management for students with a documented diagnosis of Attention-Deficit/Hyperactivity Disorder, they do not evaluate students for Attention-Deficit/Hyperactivity Disorder (see ADHD policy below

 Attention-Deficit/Hyperactivity Disorder Policy

 If you have had testing completed within the previous three years, please bring a copy with you on your first visit.
-If you have not had testing completed, please speak with your Counseling Center therapist or your psychiatrist about how to arrange for testing.
+If you have not had testing completed, please speak with your Counseling Center therapist or the Psychiatric Nurse Practitioner about a referral for testing.